Trail running

 Description

-Run this magnificent single track starting from the Col de la Forclaz with its impressive panorama stretching from Trient to Chamonix.
-After warming up along the bisse (ancient waterway) for about 500m/.3 mi, the track descends through the forest to Trient River.
-Head for Les Tseppes, indicated by a white sign and start your ascent.
-A steep path leads you through dense forest, then becomes gentler allowing you to speed up.
-A short round trip takes you to the Iron Cross, the highest point in the trail, where the path is rockier and slightly exposed.
-When you reach the summit, take in the breathtaking view of the Mont Blanc and then join the trail to the Col de Balme hut.
-Just a few steps from the French border, the route winds between blueberry trees offering an incredible view of Trient Glacier.
-After a fast descent, return to Trient-Combe bisse and a trip back on the flat.
+You start this wonderful singletrail with the impressive panorama from Trient to Chamonix at Col de la Forclaz.
+After half a kilometer of jogging, the path leads through the forest along the Suone down to the river Trient.
+Follow the white signs towards Les Tseppes and begin the ascent.
+A steep path leads you through the dense forest, which gradually flattens so you can speed up your pace.
+A short loop takes you to Croix de Fer, the highest point of the trail, where the path becomes rockier and slightly exposed.
+Once you reach the summit, take time to enjoy the breathtaking view of Mont Blanc.
+Then follow the path to Col de Balme.
+Just a few steps from the French border, the route winds between blueberry bushes and offers a unique view of the Trient Glacier.
+After a short descent, you will return to the Suone Trient, along which the return runs flat.

 Turn-by-turn directions

-From the Col de la Forclaz, follow the Trient-Combe bisse for 500 m/ .3 mi before embarking on the first descent towards Le Peuty.
-After this point, signs indicate the ascent to Les Tseppes through the forest.
-At the end of your ascent, continue towards the Croix de Fer, which is the highest point of the trail.
-Once here, stop to take a look at the surrounding landscape, then retrace your steps and continue to the Col de Balme and its refuge, close to the French-Swiss border.
-A long traverse then takes you to the Chalet des Grands, followed by a steep descent to the Glacier du Trient snack bar.
-From there, follow a wide, flat path along the Trient-Combe bisse back to your starting point at the Col de la Forclaz.
+From Col de la Forclaz, follow the Suone Trient-Combe for half a kilometer before descending towards Le Peuty.
+From there, signposts indicate the ascent through the forest to Les Tseppes.
+At the end of the ascent, continue to the Croix de Fer, the highest point of the singletrail.
+Once you have reached it, take a short break to enjoy the landscape around you.
+Now begin the return journey.
+Walk to Col de Balme and its mountain hut, near the French-Swiss border.
+A longer section then leads you to Chalet des Grands, before you reach the Buvette Glacier du Trient after a steep descent.
+From there, follow the Suone Trient-Combe along a wide, flat path that returns you to your starting point at Col de la Forclaz.

-Col de la Forclaz - Bisse Trient-Combe - Le Peuty - Les Tseppes - Croix de Fer - Col de Balme - Refuge du Col de Balme - Chalet des Grands - Buvette du Glacier du Trient - Bisse Trient-Combe - Col de la Forclaz
+Col de la Forclaz - Suone Trient-Combe - Le Peuty - Les Tseppes - Croix de Fer – Col de Balme – mountain hut Col de Balme - Chalet des Grands – Buvette Glacier du Trient - Suone Trient-Combe – Col de la Forclaz

 Start